-(x) Tax credits recoverable
+(x) Investment tax credits receivable

-Tax credits are recorded based on management's estimate that all conditions attached to its receipt have been met.
-The Company has significant tax credits recoverable and expects to continue to apply for future tax credits as their research and development activities remain applicable.
-Therefore the estimates related to the recoverability of these tax credits are important to the Company's financial position.
+Investment tax credits are recorded based on management's estimate that all conditions attached to its receipt have been met.
+The Company has significant investment tax credits receivable and expects to continue to apply for future tax credits as their research and development activities remain applicable.
+Therefore the estimates related to the recoverability of these investment tax credits are important to the Company's financial position.